k0001/hs-blake3/blake3/README.md

 Bindings to
-the [official fast BLAKE3 implementations in assembly and C](https://github.com/BLAKE3-team/BLAKE3), with support for AVX-512, AVX2 and SSE 4.1.
+the [official fast BLAKE3 implementations in assembly and C](https://github.com/BLAKE3-team/BLAKE3), with support for AVX-512, AVX2 and SSE 4.1, SSE 2.

 # Development